Children's Hospital is part of the UPMC family.

 View Dr. Moritz's full list of publications from PubMed.

 Dr. Moritz's primary research interests are in sodium and water metabolism in children.
-He has done seminal work in the field, pointing out the dangers of using hypotonic fluids in hospitalized children as it has resulted in numerous cases of iatrogenic death or permanent neurological injury.
-Dr. Moritz and Dr. Ayus were the first to recommend the use of 0.9% sodium chloride in maintenance fluids in hospitalized children as prophylaxis against developing hospital acquired hyponatremia.
-He has been the primary advocate in this field writing many review articles, editorials, and letters to the editor in order to increase awareness of this serious problem.
-Dr. Moritz also has expertise in the epidemiology and treatment of hypernatremia in children.
+Dr. Moritz in an expert on the epidemiology, evaluation and treatment of dysnatremias in children and Adults.
+He has published and lectured extensively on this topic including publications in the New England Journal of Medicine and invited lectures at the Pediatric Academic Society annual meeting.
+He has done seminal work in this field, pointing out the dangers of using hypotonic fluids in hospitalized children as it has resulted in numerous cases of iatrogenic death or permanent neurological injury.
+Dr. Moritz was the first to recommend the use of 0.9% sodium chloride in maintenance fluids in hospitalized children as prophylaxis against developing hospital acquired hyponatremia.
+Dr. Moritz also introduced the concept of using repeated 3% sodium chloride boluses for the treatment of hyponatremic encephalopathy which is now become the accepted therapy.
+Dr. Moritz is also an expert in salt poisoning in children and has been involved in multiple alleged salt poisoning criminal cases.

 Patient comments are gathered from our Press Ganey Patient Satisfaction Survey and are displayed in their entirety.
 Patients are de-identified for confidentiality and patient privacy.